 30 June (2-3pm AWST) - How do I get organisations to take part in my intervention research (and what happens if they say yes)?
 Learnings from two studies on intergenerational learning - Fabiola Gerpott (WHU Otto Beisheim School of Management, Germany)

-Dates TBC for September and November 2021, as well as for January, March and June 2022.
+Dates TBC for November 2021, as well as for January, March and June 2022.
 International guest speakers will present.

 Speaker: Professor Philip Taylor, Federation Business School, Federation University Australia